sonaliverma/IPL-Season-wise-performance-Analysis/README.md

 •	Memory: 4GB of RAM (4GB or more recommended)
 •	Internet Explorer 10.0 or higher
 •	Oracle 11G / SQL server 2012 or higher
-•	Informatica 10.2.0/SSIS/Data Stage/ Abinitio
+•	Data Stage
-•	Tableau Desktop/SSRS/Power BI/ Qlikview
+•	Qlikview

 ## 2. PROBLEM STATEMENT